Orphraie/AdsHunter/README.md

 This asynchronous method intercepts HTTP responses before they reach the client.
 It checks the request's URL and headers to identify ad content from specific sources.

-☕ Support this project with cryptocurrency donations

-If you'd like to support this project, you can donate Bitcoin on Lightning network (BTC) to the following address:
+☕ If you'd like to support this project, you can donate Bitcoin on Lightning network (BTC) to the following address:

 `lnurl1dp68gurn8ghj7ampd3kx2ar0veekzar0wd5xjtnrdakj7tnhv4kxctttdehhwm30d3h82unvwqhkgctjd9hxwumpd3skgvec4sf9fk`

-Thank you for your support !
+Thank you for your support ? 🪙